skyvers/skyve/README.md

 You should now be able to start your server and deploy your application to test it.

-Once delployed, you will need to give your user the role "Maintainer" - you can either do this by adding the role to your bootstrap user, or by creating a security group with that role, and assigning that group membership to your user - then sign out - the new role permissions will only take effect once you sign out and sign back in again.
+Once deployed, you will need to give your user the role "Maintainer" - you can either do this by adding the role to your user, or by creating a security group with that role, and assigning that group membership to your user - then sign out - the new role permissions will only take effect once you sign out and sign back in again.

 When you sign back in, you will see a todo module menu, with a child menu item of All ToDos.
 Clicking on All ToDos, then clicking the `+` button, you should be able to create a new ToDo.
 This is the Skyve generated view, which contains our two Document attributes, _description_ and _complete_.